nyan222/roman_empire_zoomcamp/README.md

 A pipeline starts with scheduler and gets the data, saves it first as a parquet file (with buffer it looks ugly) and then moves to a Data Lake (GCP Storage).
 Then we transfer data from Data Lake to DWH (BigQuery) with some transformations, and then we do some transformations with dbt.

-To create resources in GCP I used [Terraform](https://www.terraform.io/), just because it was in the course as IaC (Infrastructure as code) service and is really useful.
+To create resources in GCP we should use [Terraform](https://www.terraform.io/), just because it was in the course as IaC (Infrastructure as code) service and is really useful.

-A dashboard was built with [Google Looker](https://cloud.google.com/looker) from BigQuery data.
+A dashboard is built with [Google Looker](https://cloud.google.com/looker) from BigQuery data.

-This diagram presents the high level architecture of the project.
+This dpicture shows the high level architecture of the project.

 ![architecture](pics/architecture.png)

 ## Dashboard

-This is what my final dashboard looks like:
+Here is  screen of the final dashboard:

 ![s26](pics/s26.png)

-You can view my dashboard till the end of Google Cloud trial period (16.04.2024) [here](https://lookerstudio.google.com/reporting/434973a5-24a5-4684-9f13-1ad60a7b4ec1).
+You can view my dashboard itself till the end of Google Cloud trial period (16.04.2024) [here](https://lookerstudio.google.com/reporting/434973a5-24a5-4684-9f13-1ad60a7b4ec1).

 ## Reproducibility

 You will find below **detailed instructions** for replicating this pipeline from scratch to the dashboard.

-## Future work
+## Future works

 - Try all this with another popular Cloud, that accept my cards:)
 - Make incremental model, to append only the latest data from each load
 - Documentation and data quality tests in dbt
 - Try Spark transformations instead of dbt
 - Try Streaming process with Kafka and Spark
+- Try AirFlow as more popular instrument

 ## License

-MIT License.
+MIT License %)

 #### cr7
 [Back to Criteria](#cr)
 ## Instructions for reproducibility

-You will find below **very detailed instructions** for replicating this pipeline from scratch to the dashboard.
+Here is **a very detailed (i hope) instruction** for replicating this pipeline from scratch to the dashboard.

-The step-by-step instructions consist of several steps:
+The step-by-step instruction has the following steps:

-- Set Up Your Cloud Environment
+- Set Up the Cloud Environment:
-  - Step 1: Create a project in Google Cloud Platform (GCP)
+  - Step 1: Creating a project in the Google Cloud Platform (GCP)
-  - Step 2: Install Google Cloud CLI
+  - Step 2: Installing Google Cloud CLI
-  - Step 3: Configure permissions for GCP services
+  - Step 3: Configuring permissions for GCP services (with service account and it's key)
-  - Step 4: Install Terraform
+  - Step 4: Installing the Terraform
-  - Step 5: Create resources in GCP using Terraform
+  - Step 5: Creating resources in GCP using Terraform
-- Set Up Your Virtual Machine
+- Set Up the Virtual Machine:
-  - Step 6: Create SSH key pairs (optional)
+  - Step 6: Creating SSH keys
-  - Step 7: Create SSH config file (optional)
+  - Step 7: Creating SSH config file
-  - Step 8: Install packages on the Virtual Machine (Docker & Mage)
+  - Step 8: Installing packages on the Virtual Machine (Docker & Mage)
-- Set Up and run pipeline
+- Set Up and run the pipeline:
-  - Step 9: Edit configuration file
+  - Step 9: Editing Mage configuration file
-  - Step 10: Build pipeline with Mage
+  - Step 10: Building pipeline with Mage
   - Step 11: dbt development
-- Step 12: Create dashboard for data visualization
+- Step 12: Creating dashboard for data visualization
-- Step 13: Stop and delete to avoid costs
+- Step 13: Destroying VM with Terraform

 The project was developed using a Macbook, but locally there is only Terraform and Google CLI:) Of course we can create VM Instance with Terraform and Google CLI to create our project instance from there and have all the project in the Cloud, but it's seems to be a very stupid idea:)